remiX-/QualityCompany/README.md

 ### target

+You will find a detailed explanation on this upon using the `target` command in-game.

 `target <amount>` will set a target that is displayed on the monitor from the terminal.
 This target denotes the target amount of credits you want after selling and leaving the company.

 Additionally a "Needed" field appears on the monitor (second from the left) which will tell you how much you need to sell in order to reach your target.
 This needed value **takes into account approximately how much overtime you will earn** and **how much current credits you currently have**.\